 ChorTeach is ACDA’s quarterly online publication, designed for those who work with singers of all levels.
 A full annotated ChorTeach index is available online at acda.org/chorteach.
 Over 160 articles are organized into seventeen categories.
 For submission information, to view the index, or to read the latest issue, visit acda.org/chorteach.
-Volume 11, Issue 4, is now available online and contains the […]
+Following is an excerpt from an article in the current Winter […]

 A Look Back at the Big Topics of 2020 2020 is coming to a close and I wanted to thank the readers and listeners here on ChoralNet, the Podcast channels, YouTube, or wherever you engage with Choralosophy content!
 This year has been year of growth for the show, and it wouldn’t have been possible without […]

 “At Christmas play and make good cheer, for Christmas comes but once a year.”
 Thomas Tusser Today is Christmas Eve.
 If you had told me how we would be celebrating in 2020 around this time last year, I would have thought you were crazy.
 No family get-togethers?
 RIDICULOUS!
 No caroling or singing in public of […]